 Roof surfaces contribute large volumes of stormwater runoff, and typically this water is collected and conveyed using gutters and downspouts.
-Redirecting the flow of water from downspouts is one of the simplest and easiest ways to capture stormwater in raingardens or other practices.
+Redirecting the flow of water from downspouts is one of the simplest and easiest ways to solve a drainage problem and capture rainwater runoff in rain gardens.
 Here are just a few creative ways that water can be used as an interesting and dynamic feature in your landscape.